Lavanyacheshani/MentalHealthAIChatbot/README.md

 ## 🧠 Motivation

-India's 2017 National Mental Health Survey reported that **1 in 7** people suffer from mental health disorders such as depression and anxiety.
+Sri lanka's 2017 National Mental Health Survey reported that **1 in 7** people suffer from mental health disorders such as depression and anxiety.
 Nearly **150 million** people need mental health intervention — most without access due to affordability and stigma.

 This project aims to make mental health more accessible by providing a foundation for conversational agents that can complement clinicians in therapeutic settings.